lwelti/rottentomatoes/README.md

 Notes:
 Not able to resize the image.

-Not able to fade the image.

-Not able to setup the "network error"
+I was able to add the network label, but you need to turn off Network in order to see it.

 Walkthroug of all user stories: